JeffersonLab/clas12-offline-software/README.md

 A modified version of https://github.com/miho/JCSG.
 This is the next thing built by build-coatjava.sh (using Gradle).
 After the build, the jcsg jar is also added to the aforementioned local repository.
 Andrey is the expert on jcsg.

 ### Reconstruction
 The reconstruction subdirectory contains the reconstruction code for each CLAS12 detector subsystem (in progress).
 Many of these codes depend on coat-libs, jcsg, and/or other reconstruction codes. build-coatjava.sh goes through each subsystem and builds the reconstruction code, adding the resulting jar files to the aforementioned local repository when necessary.
+Developers of the reconstruction code should also keep their bank definitions up-to-date inside the etc/bankdefs/ subdirectories.

 ### Other Stuff
 After a successful build, you should have a new coatjava/ directory in your working directory which contains all of the CLAS Offline Analysis Tools.
 In a few cases, the jar files in coatjava/ are simply hard copied from this repository (e.g. lib/clas/* and lib/utils/*).
 This is probably not a very good practice and will hopefully be fixed in the future.